 What you must see here is the carvings on the pillars surrounding the bed.
 You would see a variety of flowers and fruits and particularly bunches of grapes.

 Think of Birbal and the smile automatically comes on your face.
 To visit his palace is like peeping into the life of the wittiest man we know from history.
-This is a lovely small palace – more like Birbal’s corner in the Fatehpur Sikri palace complex.
+This is a lovely small Palace – more like Birbal’s corner in the complex.

 I could see him roaming with his trademark cap, be making fun of people, asking them puzzling but insightful questions and smiling when they can’t answer.

-Till the time you reach this palace, you are getting used to the palace structure.
-Strong red stonewalls all around and you start looking for the nuances and this palace is perfect for observing them.
+Until the time you reach this palace, you are getting used to the palace structure.
+Strong red stone walls all around and you start looking for the nuances and this palace is perfect for observing them.
 If you look intently at the walls of this palace that supposedly belongs to the Christian queen of Akbar you would see the faint remains of the paintings.
 You can see elephant fight scenes pretty much the ones painted at Chitrashala in Bundi.
 You can see the processions on elephant tops.
-You can even see the elephant-headed dancing Ganesha in one of the niches.
+And you can even see the elephant-headed dancing Ganesha in one of the niches.
 Ceilings have geometric patterns in bold red, black and yellow, just like you see it in Ajanta paintings.

 Fatehpur Sikri is made on a ridge so you need to go up and down a lot.
 The juxtaposition of red sandstone against a blue sky is stunning.

-I have no idea if I will ever get to go to Fatehpur Sikri again.
+I have no idea if I will ever get to go there again.
 But this visit should remain loud and clear in my memory for this lifetime.